elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - We will dare.
-We have the right, honor and freedom on our side.
+We have right, honor and freedom on our side.

 - {:.sp} Parliamentarian.